MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/use-native-cds-connector.md

 ![Explicit column selection](media/use-native-cds-connector/explicit-column-selection.png)

 > [!NOTE]
-> **Improve data source experience and Common Data Service views** is not supported on [Power Apps for Windows](https://www.microsoft.com/p/power-apps/9nblggh5z8f3).
+> - **Improve data source experience and Common Data Service views** is not supported on [Power Apps for Windows](https://www.microsoft.com/p/power-apps/9nblggh5z8f3).
 You must turn this feature *Off* when using Power Apps for Windows.
+> - When this feature is *Off*, you'll see the following message.
+You can ignore this message when using Power Apps mobile app for Windows platform, .
+> <br> `This app is using a connector for the Common Data Service or Dynamics 365 that will not be supported past Oct 1, 2020.`

 ### *Relational data, option sets and other new features for Common Data Service* is Off: